Sir Francis Fletcher-Vane, 5th Baronet

-Sir Francis Patrick Fletcher-Vane, 5th Baronet FRGS (16 October 1861 – 10 June 1934) was an Irish-born British military officer and aristocrat.
-Francis became the 5th Baronet of Hutton on the death of his first cousin, Sir Henry Ralph Fletcher-Vane, 4th Baronet.
+Sir Francis Patrick Fletcher-Vane, 5th Baronet FRGS (16 October 1861 – 10 June 1934) was an Irish-born British Army officer and baronet.
+Francis became the 5th Baronet of Hutton on the death in 1908 of his first cousin, Sir Henry Ralph Fletcher-Vane, 4th Baronet.

-Sir Francis was an early aide of Robert Baden-Powell (they both attended Charterhouse School) and was the Scout Commissioner of London before Baden-Powell ousted him from his Baden-Powell Boy Scouts organisation.
+Fletcher-Vane was an early aide of Robert Baden-Powell and was the Scout Commissioner of London before Baden-Powell ousted him from his Baden-Powell Boy Scouts organisation.
 Fletcher-Vane later founded the Order of World Scouts, the earliest multinational scouting organisation, and is counted one of the founders of scouting in Italy.

-As a military officer, he helped expose the murder of several innocent civilians by an officer under his command during the 1916 Easter Rising.
-In 2016, on the anniversary of the Easter Rising, Sir Francis was commemorated on a postage stamp in Ireland for the strength of character he showed during those troubles.
+As an army officer, he helped expose the murder of several innocent civilians by an officer under his command during the 1916 Easter Rising in Dublin.

 Early life

-Vane was born at 10 Great George’s Street, Dublin 1861 to Lieutenant Frederick Henry Fletcher-Vane (1807-1894), of the 12th Lancers- son of Sir Sir Frederick Fletcher-Vane, 2nd Baronet- and Rosalind, daughter of John Moore, of Prospect House, County Galway, Ireland.
+Vane was born at 10 Great George's Street, Dublin, in 1861.
+His parents were Lieutenant Frederick Henry Fletcher-Vane (1807–1894), of the 12th Lancers, son of Sir Frederick Fletcher-Vane, 2nd Baronet, and Rosalind, daughter of John Moore, of Prospect House, County Galway, Ireland.

-Vane was raised in Sidmouth, Devon, England and educated at Charterhouse School.
+Vane was raised in Sidmouth, Devon, England, and educated at Charterhouse School.
+Robert Baden-Powell also attended Charterhouse.
 In 1876, Vane enrolled at the Oxford Military College.

 Military career

-After military college, Vane was assigned to the Worcester Militia, Scots Guards and for a stint with the Submarine Mining section of the Royal Engineers over the period of 1883-1888.
+After military college, Vane was assigned to the Worcestershire Militia, Scots Guards and the Submarine Mining section of the Royal Engineers over the period of 1883-1888.
 In 1886, he began residing at Toynbee Hall in East London.
-That same year he started a 'Working Boys Cadet Corps'.
+That year he started a 'Working Boys Cadet Corps'.
 He became a captain in the 26th Middlesex Rifle Volunteers in 1888.
 While serving in the Second Boer War (1899–1902), he was appointed a magistrate in 1902.
 He was removed from that position for supposedly being too "pro-Boer".
-He wrote "The War and One Year After" pamphlet in 1903 criticising the British method of war.
-With his follow up pamphlet, Vane was "retired" from the military.
+He wrote "The War and One Year After" pamphlet in 1903, criticising the British method of war.
+With his follow-up pamphlet, Vane was "retired" from the military.